xrsanet/xrsanet.github.io/content/post/hugo-githubpages-circleci-cloudflare.md

 # Final Notes

 That is it, hopefully, this has been helpful.
-You should now have a fully working blog which is free, fast, secure and easy to update due CI/CD.
+You should now have a fully working blog which is free, fast, secure and easy to update via CI/CD.